mikepenelopescafe/penelopes-venue/src/content/services/full-wedding-westminster.md

 - Engaged couples wanting a complete wedding experience
 - Families hosting 50-100 guests for ceremony and reception
 - Couples who want professional coordination without the stress
-- Those looking for an elegant venue with ample parking
+- Those looking for a moody venue with ample parking

 ## Common Questions About Full Weddings